sudhamshapp/sudhamsh-mars-terraform/README.md

 I don't remember the syntax 100 percent, but I give a rough overview

-variables - input(pass some info to the terraform) and output variables(terraform to print a particular value on the terminal) terraform.tfvars conditionals
+variables - input(pass some info to the terraform, terraform apply does it for us behind the scenes) and output variables(terraform to print a particular value on the terminal) terraform.tfvars conditional expressions modules in terraform